Home Closed Back Headphone Reviews Audeze LCD-XC Review: Unveiling Brilliance with a Pricey Twist

 The bass continues in the vein of the LCD-X.

-It’s incredibly crisp, tight, controlled, buttery smooth, and has plenty of impact while still remaining phenomenally articulate and textured.
+It’s incredibly crisp, tight, controlled, buttery smooth, and has plenty of impact while remaining phenomenally articulate and textured.

 The bass rumble is probably my single favorite aspect of this headphone, and as Ken Rockwell likes to say, it is indeed bottomless (one of the best words to describe how Audeze bass sounds).